 Automated testing in medical device development

-To increase efficiency and continue to lower time-to-market, automating testing wherever possible is a great way to increase test coverage, decrease cost and lower overall project risk.
-Regression testing in particular is very labor intensive and can lead to mistakes due to the stress that it inherently causes.
+To increase efficiency and continue to lower time-to-market, automating testing wherever possible is a great way to increase test coverage, decrease cost, and lower overall project risk.
+Regression testing in particular is very labor-intensive and can lead to mistakes due to the stress that it inherently causes.

-By automating these and other tests you will see reliability and predictability of your test plan increase.
+By automating these and other tests you will see the reliability and predictability of your test plan increase.
 Testing visibility and transparency will enable you to better budget for future projects in terms of labor, finance, and effort.

-Early identification of risks, issues and product validation problems can help overcome them before they become project or product killers.
+Early identification of risks, issues, and product validation problems can help overcome them before they become project or product killers.
 Usability testing, when possible, should be done throughout development to maintain the validity of the project and keep development on track.

 Happy testers tend to be more accurate testers.

-A well tested, compliant product with early usability acceptance should be everybody’s goal – especially when it arrives on schedule.
+A well-tested, compliant product with early usability acceptance should be everybody’s goal – especially when it arrives on schedule.